Smithsonian/si_website_spectrum_lab/README.md

 1. `npm run format` to apply code style.
 This is not necessary if your IDE formats with Prettier on save.
 2. `npm run build` to verify build success.
 TypeScript errors may appear here that do not appear in development mode.
     1. (Optional) `npm run preview` after building.
 This will serve the build output on 4173, so you can verify it looks right.
 This is overkill unless you're making changes to the build process.
-3. Commit to the `vue` branch.
+3. Commit to the `develop` branch.
-4. Push the `vue` branch.
+4. Push the `develop` branch.
 After a few minutes your changes will appear at https://smithsonian.github.io/si_website_spectrum_lab .

 ## Deploying to WAPS

 1. Deploy to GitHub first.
-2. Ask Vanessa to use her `deploy_scripts` repo to pull and deploy the `vue` branch.
+2. Ask Vanessa to use her `deploy_scripts` repo to pull and deploy the `develop` branch.